Gajol/ApplicationArchitecture/ARA/ARA-Goals.md

 ### Guidance: Domain Drive Design (DDD) / Bounded Context[^Guidance-11]

 DDD is useful for large transformation and modernization projects like HR and ERP modernization.
-A bounded-context breaks the large domain into a cohesive boundary.
-Within this bounded-countext services can be designed and exposed.
+DDD is complex, however understand some core-concepts can help in developing modular applications.
+Within DDD, a bounded-context defines core boundaries of a sub-domain.
+The bounded-context helps identify what features and data models are in its responsibility, and, equally as important what is beyond it's context.
+Within this bounded-context services can be designed and exposed.

 A quick summary of DDD is to: